sonic-net/sonic-platform-vpp/docs/README.simple-topo.loopback.md

 exit
 ```

-Get into VPP, check the loopback interfaces, address and lcp
+Get into VPP, check the loopback interface, its address and
-then get out of vpp and then get out of the container
+lcp.
+Get out of vpp and then the container.

 ```
 vppctl